The 20 Best College Campuses In The US

 University Park, Pennsylvania

-Penn State's career services office -- which regularly holds fairs for post-graduate jobs and schools -- was ranked number two by the Princeton Review.
-It also took home the top spot in the Health Services ranking.
+Penn State's career services office -- which regularly holds fairs for post-graduate jobs and schools -- was ranked number one by the Princeton Review.

 The University Park campus holds one of the largest student bodies in America, and takes up around 5,500 acres.